anoma/juvix-docs/docs/README.juvix.md

     ---

     Check out our blog to discover new features in the upcoming release, along with helpful examples and more.
-And, don't forget to join us on [Discord].

     [:octicons-arrow-right-24: Blog](./blog/index.md)